seandgrimes/Hangfire.StructureMap/README.md

 ### Deterministic Disposal

 All the dependencies that implement the `IDisposable` interface are disposed as soon as current background job is performed, but **only when they were registered with the `ContainerLifecycle` lifecycle**.
-For other cases, StructureMap itself is responsible for disposing instances, so please read about the [object lifecycles](http://structuremap.github.io/object-lifecycle/).
+For other cases, please read about the [object lifecycles](http://structuremap.github.io/object-lifecycle/).

-For most typical cases, you can call the `LifecycleIs<>` method on a job plugin family expression and implement the `Dispose` method that will dispose all the dependencies manually:
+For most typical cases, you can call the `ContainerScoped` method on a job plugin family expression and implement the `Dispose` method that will dispose all the dependencies manually:

 ```csharp
 public class JobClass : IDisposable